pouryare/number-plate-recognition/README.md

 - `app/templates/index.html`: HTML template for the web interface
 - `Dockerfile`: Instructions for building the Docker image

+**Note:** The trained model file `Number-Plate-Recognition.keras` is not included in this repository due to GitHub's file size limitations.
+You will need to generate this file by running the Jupyter notebook, or download it from an external source if provided.

 ## Features

 - Data loading and preprocessing from Kaggle dataset